 Sous vide has become one of my favorite ways to prepare chicken thighs.
 I prefer bone-in, skin-on because they have so much flavor but boneless are excellent, too, and great for throwing into dishes.
 This recipe covers times and temperatures for both bone-in and boneless chicken thighs.

-Marinades and Seasoning Options
+Marinades and seasoning options

 Chicken thighs in gochujang coconut milk marinade in dish on pink surface with bowls of coconut milk and gochujang and a knob of ginger